Wednesday, April 1, 2026

 • Onions, as mentioned, plant sets in southwest planter bed.
 Also stick some bunching onion seeds and seedlings in there and in an outside window box or container.

 • Peas, sow in two hanging baskets.
-These will be succeeded by cucumbers in June.
+After a couple months, cucumbers will take over these baskets.

 • Borage, direct sow in east planting bed (the strawberry patch).